kaylawallace/MediChecker/README.md

 # MediChecker
-Website with MySQL database backend implemented for an industry client for Year 3 module - Agile Software Engineering
+Website with MySQL database implemented for an industry client for Year 3 module - Agile Software Engineering
+- Implemented in a team over 2 weeks